michielpost/Q42.HueApi/README.md

 Register your application

 	ILocalHueClient client = new LocalHueClient("ip");
+	//Make sure the user has pressed the button on the bridge before calling RegisterAsync
-	var appKey = await client.RegisterAsync("mypersonalappname", "mydevicename");
+	//It will throw an Exception if the user did not press the button var appKey = await client.RegisterAsync("mypersonalappname", "mydevicename");
 	//Save the app key for later use